Questions and Answers about USDA's Guidelines for Eliminating Child and Forced Labor in Agricultural Supply Chains

 - Can implementation of these Guidelines enable goods or countries to be removed from The Department of Labor's List of Goods Produced by Child Labor or Forced Labor, mandated by the Trafficking Victims Protection Reauthorization Act of 2005 ("TVPRA List")?

 Answer: USDA issued the Guidelines in response to a mandate included in the 2008 Food, Conservation, and Energy Act of 2008 (Farm Bill, Public Law 110-246) .
 Section 3205 of the Farm Bill created the Consultative Group to Eliminate the Use of Child Labor and Forced Labor in Imported Agricultural Products (Consultative Group) to develop recommendations relating to a standard set of practices for independent, third-party monitoring and verification for the production, processing, and distribution of agricultural products or commodities to reduce the likelihood that agricultural products or commodities imported into the United States are produced with the use of forced labor or child labor.
 As required by the statute, the Consultative Group is made up of officials from the Departments of Agriculture, Labor and State, as well as representatives of agricultural enterprises, non-governmental organizations, academic and research institutions and a third party certification body.
 After receiving the Consultative Group's recommendations, the Farm Bill required the Secretary of Agriculture to release guidelines for a voluntary initiative to enable entities to address issues raised by the Trafficking Victims Protection Act of 2000 (22 U.S.C.
 7101 et seq.).
 These guidelines were required to be published in the Federal Register and made available for public comment for a period of 90 days.
 On December 21, 2010, the Consultative Group presented its recommendations to Secretary of Agriculture Thomas J. Vilsack.
 The Secretary elected to issue Guidelines based on the Consultative Group's recommendations without change and did so on April 12, 2011.
-The Consultative Group's report and the April 12 Request for Comment on the Guidelines are available on USDA's website at the following URL:
+The Consultative Group's report is available here.

 Answer: Secretary Vilsack named the members of the Group on September 23, 2009.
 As required under section 3205(d) of the Farm Bill, the Group is composed of a total of 13 members, including two officials from USDA; the Department of Labor's Deputy Undersecretary for International Affairs; and one representative from the Department of State.
 Non-government members include three individuals representing agriculture-related enterprises; two individuals representing institutions of higher learning and research institutions; one individual representing an organization that provides independent, third-party certification services for labor standards, and three individuals representing charitable organizations with expertise on the issues of international child labor and forced labor.
 The current members of the Group and their affiliations are listed below: